IZ Express

 Upcoming Events

-Questions about our website?
-Register for Immunize.org Website Office Hours March 12 at 4:00 p.m.
-(ET) or March 13 at 12:00 p.m.
+Virtual: Register for the next Immunize.org Website Office Hours on April 9 at 4:00 p.m.
+(ET) or April 10 at 12:00 p.m.
 (ET).
+Ask your website questions and learn about our publication archives and vaccine timeline.
 Previously recorded sessions available online.

-We will open each 45-minute session with a short, live demonstration on navigating the following site content: images, webinars, videos, and social media.
+We will open each 45-minute session with a short, live demonstration on navigating the following site content: publication archives, vaccine timeline, and information about our organization.
 You can submit questions when you register or live on Zoom during the session.

 Register today for Immunize.org Website Office Hours (content is the same for both):